 Our Board of Directors has determined that each of Mmes.
-Hawkes and Brooks-Williams and each of Messrs.
-Coke, Jacobstein, Narasimhan, Rosenberger, and Watters is an "Independent Director" pursuant to our Articles of Incorporation.
-In determining that Ms. Denise Brooks-Williams qualified as an independent director, our Board of Directors considered that: (1) Ms. Brooks-Williams is the head of a division of a company with which Broadstone Net Lease has entered into a lease transaction in the ordinary course of its business; (2) the lease was negotiated on arms'-length terms, and Ms. Brooks-Williams had no direct or indirect involvement in the lease transaction; (3) Ms. Brooks-Williams was not a member of the Board of Directors at the time the Company entered into the lease; and (4) Ms. Brooks-Williams has no pecuniary interest in the lease.
+Hawkes, Brooks-Williams, Duran, and Felice and each of Messrs.
+Coke, Jacobstein, Narasimhan, and Watters is an "Independent Director" pursuant to our Charter.
+In determining that Ms. Brooks-Williams qualified as an Independent Director, our Board of Directors considered that: (1) Ms. Brooks-Williams is the head of a division of a company with which the Company has entered into a lease transaction in the ordinary course of its business; (2) the lease was negotiated on arms' length terms, and Ms. Brooks-Williams had no direct or indirect involvement in the lease transaction; (3) Ms. Brooks-Williams was not a member of the Board of Directors at the time the Company entered into the lease; and (4) Ms. Brooks-Williams has no pecuniary interest in the lease.
+In determining that Ms. Felice qualified as an Independent Director, our